Ibrahim-saliu/aws-bootcamp-cruddur-2023/journal/week0.md

 **Constraints** = {ETA, Budget allocation, Vendor selection and limitations}.

 Our expert recommended **TOGAF** and the **AWS Well-Architected Framework (AWS-WAF)** in building a secure, high-performing, resilient, and efficient infrastructure for CRUDDUR.
 A quick look at the AWS-WAF pillar pages looked overwhelming but a brief summary by OpenAI's Chatgpt helped out.
+Furthermore, a comprehensive review of the pillar is ongoing.

 ![](https://github.com/Ibrahim-saliu/aws-bootcamp-cruddur-2023/blob/main/my_resources/AWS%20WAF_1_chatgpt.png)